From Sega Retro

 |System(s): Sega Model 1|

-Virtua Formula consists of a much larger setup to standard editions of Virtua Racing.
-Players are seated in full-motion, hydraulically actuated Formula One car cockpit replicas in front of a 50-inch screen.
+Virtua Formula consists of a significantly larger setup compared to standard editions of Virtua Racing.
+Players are seated in hydraulically actuated Formula One cockpit replicas in front of a 50-inch screen.
 Cameras attached to each "car" film real-time footage of the players, which are displayed on screens above the unit.
-At the time of release, Virtua Formula was one of the most complex racing configurations ever seen in an arcade environment, and would go on to inspire several other "Super Deluxe" adaptions of Sega racers for the FEC market.
+At the time of release, Virtua Formula was one of the most complex racing configurations ever seen in an arcade environment, and would go on to inspire several other "Super Deluxe" adaptions of Sega racers.

 From a gameplay front, Virtua Formula is identical to Virtua Racing, although eight possible cabinets means eight possible colours for the player's vehicle.
-Attract sequences are completely different in Virtua Formula and can span multiple screens.
+Attract sequences, however, are altered, and can span multiple screens.

 - Main article: Virtua Formula/Magazine articles.